squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 == What does --enable-heap-replacement do? ==

 Squid has traditionally used an LRU replacement algorithm.
-As of [http://www.squid-cache.org/Versions/v2/2.3/ version 2.3], you can use some other replacement algorithms by using the ''--enable-heap-replacement'' configure option.
-Currently, the heap replacement code supports two additional algorithms: LFUDA, and GDS.

-With Squid version 2.4 and later you should use this configure option:
+However with Squid version 2.4 and later you should use this configure option:

 {{{
 ./configure --enable-removal-policies=heap
 }}}

+Currently, the heap replacement code supports two additional algorithms: LFUDA, and GDS.

 Then, in ''squid.conf'', you can select different policies with the